Peter Scott Lewis: Career

-Naxos - American Classics, New Albion, and Lapis Island Records have produced numerous albums devoted to his music.
-They are Beaming Contrasts (1993), Where The Heart Is Pure (1996), Peter Lewis: Three Suites For Guitar (2003), Atlantic Crossing/Rhapsodic Images (2004), River Shining Through (2007), The Four Cycles (2016), and Home Stretch (2019).
-Publishers: Theodore Presser Company and Lapis Island Press (SMD).
+Sono Luminus, Naxos - American Classics, New Albion, and Lapis Island Records have produced numerous albums devoted to his music.
+They are Beaming Contrasts (1993), Where The Heart Is Pure (1996), Peter Lewis: Three Suites For Guitar (2003), Atlantic Crossing/Rhapsodic Images (2004), River Shining Through (2007), The Four Cycles (2016), Home Stretch (2019), and Pacific Triptych (2025).
+Publishers: Theodore Presser Company and Lapis Island Press (Subito Music Distribution).

-Lewis graduated from the Yale School of Music (MM) and San Francisco Conservatory of Music (BM).
+Lewis graduated from the Yale School of Music and San Francisco Conservatory of Music.
 He studied composition with Andrew Imbrie, Jacob Druckman, Nicholas Maw, and Morton Subotnick; studied guitar with Alirio Diaz and Carlos Barbosa-Lima; and conducting with Arthur Weisberg.

 Personal life

 Peter Scott Lewis is the son of artist, Clayton Lewis.
 He attended Garfield High School in Seattle, Washington.